dave-ellis/MarkdownCodeRunner/README.md

 ## Installation

-The plugin has been tested on Windows.
+The plugin has been tested on Windows and macOS.

 To install from GitHub do the following: